sufarnfong/gitbook_boc/boc/development-planning.md

 ## Roadmap

+[x] May 2022:

-1. [x] Friend & Family Testing was launched by March 4, 2022.
-In this testing phase of the project, the capital scale was small, and the final verification before the product was publicized was mainly carried out.
+1. [x] Friend & Family Testing was launched.

-2. BOC 1.5 version public released by May 2022.
-    1. [x] Logo design completed by March 2022.
-    2. [x] Formulation of token issuance rules completed by March 2022.
+2. [x] 3 chains were available: Ethereum, BNB Chain and Polygon.

+[x] June 2022:

+1. [x] BOC USDi and ETHi farming mechanism completed.

+2. [x] Exploring new blockchains (Avalanche, Solana, Fantom etc.)

+July 2022:

+1. Alt-coins farming through lending (Sushi,Yearn, Convex etc.)

+2. Smart contract insurance will be provided.

-    3. [x] White paper will be completed by April 2022.
+3. Governance token will be released.

-    4. [x] ETH vault release May 2022
-    5. [ ] AWS server leasing and deployment will be completed by June 2022.
-    6. [ ] Code development and testing will be completed by July 2022.
+August 2022 and futher:

+1. BOC will be run as a personal bank DeB.

+2. DeB will become a payment solutions.

-3. [ ] Security audit will be completed by August 2022.
+3. Institutional services will be provided.
-4. [ ] Leveraging services will be provided by September 2022 and publicly issued BOC Version 2.0 thereafter.

 ## Future Planning